CheAhMeD/MusicStation/README.md

 #### Used Hardware

-*The MusicStation is a custom build music unit, from the wood box to the amplifier...*
+*MusicStation is a custom build music unit, from the wood box to the amplifier... it is not necessary to use the same setup I used to make your MusicStation*

 ##### Minimal
 - Raspberry Pi 4:
   minimum 4Gb.
 - A Touch Screen:
-  Official Raspberry Pi touch screen was used.
+  The Official Raspberry Pi touch screen was used (800x480).
 - A USB DAC:
-  Any cheap usb based Dac should work.
+  Any cheap usb based dac should work.
 - A microphone (Any jack or usb microphone)
 - An amplifier:
-  I used a tube amplifier that I had custom-built a few years prior.
+  I used a tube amplifier that I had custom-built a few years ago.
 Regretfully, I misplaced the schematics for it.
   However, any amplifier ought to function well with the setup.
 - Passive speakers
-- Power supply (12VDC)
+- Power supply (5VDC)

 ##### Optional
 - 12V to 5V DC step down convertor: